610 - 620 REIGN OF SESBUT (Visigothic Spain)

 614 JERUSALEM (Eretz Israel)

-After a 20 day siege, the city fell to the Persians under the General Romizanes.
-37,000 Christians were deported.
-Jews were given permission to run the city.
-At that time there were approximately 150,000 Jews living in 43 settlements throughout Eretz Israel.
+After a 20-day siege, the city fell to the Persians under the General Scharbaraz (aka Romizanes).
+Some 37,000 Christians were allegedly deported.
+Nehemiah ben Hushiel was appointed its governor and began to plan to rebuild the temple Jews.
+At that time there were approximately 150,000 Jews living in 31 rural and 12 urban settlements, throughout Eretz Israel.
+A few month later local Christians revolted murdering him and his council and succeeded in retaking the city for 19 days.

 615 COUNCIL OF PARIS